Tea garden

-A tea garden is an outdoor space or garden where tea and light refreshments are served, or any garden with which the drinking of tea is associated.
+A tea garden is an outdoor space where tea and light refreshments are served, or any garden with which the drinking of tea is associated.
 Especially in India, it is also a common term for a tea plantation.
 The tea garden was a part of early English commercial pleasure gardens; often parties of couples visited these, the men occupying themselves with lawn bowls and beer or wine, while the ladies went to the tea garden.
 In modern times it often means an outside area at a cafe or tearoom.